mixMC Preprocessing

 Step 1: Applying the offset

 As can be seen above, the offset has actually already been applied to this dataset, such that data.raw = raw counts + 1.
 However, this is unlikely to be the case for all data.
-The offset is very necessary as the last step involves applying a CLR transformation – log transformations cannot be done on zeroes.
-Note that after the transformation there will be zeroes present in the data, but this cannot be the case prior to the CLR transformation.
+The offset is very necessary as the last step involves applying a CLR transformation – log transformations cannot be done on zeros.
+Note that after the transformation there will be zeros present in the data, but this cannot be the case prior to the CLR transformation.

 A simple way to achieve this offset is as follows: